 Local Industries that saw growth during the pandemic

-The financial sector in Colombia grew by 1.6 percent during the first half of 2020.
-This was largely due to the debts acquired by small and medium-sized enterprises to keep their business afloat.
+The financial sector in Colombia has shown resilience, growing by 1.6 percent during the first half of 2023.
+This growth has been largely driven by the debts acquired by small and medium-sized enterprises (SMEs) as they seek to sustain their operations and adapt to the evolving economic landscape.

 Following a similar trend, the agriculture industry experienced growth of 4 percent, stimulated by the increase in food purchases amid concern among the public over possible shortages in large cities such as Bogota, Medellin, and Cali.